Week 13 of Pregnancy

 Baby this week

-• Vocal cords are developing
+- •Vocal cords are developing

-• Baby can make sucking motions
+- •Baby can now make sucking motions

-• Intestines are moving into the abdomen from the umbilical cord
+- •Intestines are moving into the abdomen from the umbilical cord

 You this week

-• Occasional dizziness or lightheadedness
+- •Possible occasional dizziness or lightheadedness

 This week's tips